wmo-im/wis2box/docs/source/monitoring/index.rst

 Grafana uses two data sources to display monitoring data:

 - Prometheus: actively 'scrapes' data from the configured prometheus-client exporters every X seconds
-- Loki: logging endpoint for the docker-containers that compose the wis2box
+- Loki: logging endpoint for the Docker containers that compose the wis2box

 Prometheus exporters for wis2box
 --------------------------------